 Symptoms:

-Symptoms boil down to 3 main categories.
-Spread, Zone, and Severity.
-Spread concerns an active symptom that will every so often happen, such as a cough or sneeze.
+Symptoms boil down to three manin categories: Spread, Zone, and Severity.
+Spread concerns an active symptom that will ??? every so often happen, such as a cough or sneeze.
 Zone deals with things left behind by a sick person such as vomit.
 If a sick person is left to the same area too long they will make that zone infected for a certain amount of time.
 After the ‘hot zone’ has expired, the area cannot be a hot zone for a certain amount of time.
 Each of these will have three types, high medium and low.
 High means low range but faster and more likely results, while low means large range but weaker results, with medium being somewhere in between.
 Severity deals with unique effects of your virus, an example being a fever, which would extend the lifetime of your virus on somebody by a certain percentage.

 Remedy: